Sathyavan Savithri

-Sathyavan Savithri (ಸತ್ಯವಾನ್ ಸಾವಿತ್ರಿ) is a 2007 Kannada comedy film directed by Ramesh Aravind and produced by Ajay Chandani for Ajay Films banner.
+Sathyavan Savithri is a 2007 Indian Kannada-language comedy film directed by Ramesh Aravind, who costars alongside Jennifer Kotwal and Daisy Bopanna.
 The story written by Rajendra Karanth, is inspired by a famous French play Fleur de cactus by Pierre Barillet and Jean-Pierre Gredy which was also made in English as Cactus Flower (1969) and Hindi as Maine Pyaar Kyun Kiya?
 (2005).

-The film features Ramesh Aravind, Jennifer Kotwal and Daisy Bopanna in leading roles.
 It features soundtrack and score by Gurukiran.

 Plot

 The film is about the hilarious incidents that happen in a dentist Sathyavan's (Ramesh Aravind) life.
 He is a big time flirt and doesn't believe in marriage.
 His grandfather (Dattatreya) plays a game of handing over his luxurious property to a charitable trust if he does not heed to the request of marriage.
 Sathyavan meets a girl Monisha (Jennifer Kotwal) and tries to woo her for marriage.
 Meanwhile, another girl Subbulakshmi (Daisy Bopanna) comes into his life as his secretary and the story focuses on whom Sathyavan chooses to marry.